November 30th

 4. not to speak untruth either, just because it sounds favorable and loving.

-In real life, one comes across many situations where opting to leave it is easiest.
-But for a person who wants to live with a clear conscience and work towards the goals of his life, he has no choice but to keep up this discipline about speaking the truth!
+These are the ways of life suggested in the book Manusmṛti for a person to lead a significant, meaningful, and purposeful life as a human being.
+In life, one comes across many difficult situations.
+A person who wants to live with a clear conscience and work towards the goals of life has no choice but to keep up this discipline in speaking the truth!
+The intent behind the words must be pure as well.

 pada vigrahaH: